duckduckgo/p5-dzp-iachangelog/README.md

 ## Synopsis

-During release, attempts to determine which instant answers have been added, modified, or deleted.
+During release, attempts to determine which Instant Answers have been added, modified, or deleted.
 Outputs their metadata IDs and status to a YAML file.

-This file is used by duckpan.org to update the statuses of instant answer pages on the [DuckDuckHack Community Platform](https://duck.co).
+This file is used by duckpan.org to update the statuses of Instant Answer pages on the [DuckDuckHack Community Platform](https://duck.co).

 To activate the plugin, add the following to **dist.ini**: